-From police reform to legalized gambling and alcohol sales to digital license plates, here’s a small sampling of the bills filed during Texas’ 87th legislative session—which may become law later this year.
+From police reform to legalized gambling and alcohol sales to digital license plates, here’s a small sampling of the bills filed during Texas’ 87th legislative session.

-The 87th Texas Legislature officially began on Jan.
-12, 2021, and is scheduled to conclude on May 31st, 2021.
-With thousands of bills already filed, it can be difficult to keep up—especially when they’re written in confusing legalese.
+The 87th Texas Legislature began on Jan.
+12, 2021 and officially concluded on May 31st, 2021 (although Gov. Abbott has just announced a special legislative session to begin on July 8th, 2021).
+With nearly 10,000 bills filed this year, it can be difficult to keep up—especially when they’re written in confusing legalese.
 Today, we figured we’d highlight some of these new proposed laws and explain exactly what they mean in simple terms.

 This article highlights about 150 different proposed bills, but we’ve grouped them into several categories.
 Click the links below if you’d like to jump to a specific section: